CampusVH/pult/README.md

 > images or screenshots uploaded by participants (“Upload”).
 >
 > The green colour indicates that the video source is currently
 > active.
-The yellow colour indicates that it is enabled, but
+The yellow colour indicates that it has been started,
-> currently waiting for a feed.
+> but is currently waiting for a feed.
 >
 > Below the buttons, the PULT console shows the URLs and other
 > types of information how to feed visual data into the system.